 - Elastomers: HNBR, EnDura® FKM and Perlast® plus Perlast® ICE FFKM

-Steel springs offer optimum strength, however PEEK springs are ideal for low wear applications where metal-to-metal contact with the housing is a concern.
+Steel springs offer optimum strength, however PEEK spring seals are ideal for low wear applications where metal-to-metal contact with the housing is a concern.

 Spring seals can be manufactured in various standard or non-standard sizes allowing them to be retro-fitted into existing O-ring grooves.